-Afghan envoy says council of elders will discuss peace talks
+Afghans to hold Loya Jirga meeting to discuss peace talks

-KABUL, Afghanistan (AP) — The Afghan president’s special peace envoy says a traditional council of Afghan political and tribal leaders, known as Loya Jirga, will be held next month to discuss negotiations with the Taliban.
+KABUL, Afghanistan (AP) — Afghan political and tribal leaders will hold a large gathering known as a Loya Jirga next month to discuss negotiations with the Taliban, the president’s peace envoy said Wednesday.

-Mohammad Omar Daudzai says the council will take place in the second half of March.
-The council members are expected to come up with a framework for the Kabul government to engage in peace talks with the insurgents.
+Mohammad Omar Daudzai said in a televised speech that the gathering will aim to come up with a framework for the Kabul government to engage in peace talks with the insurgents, who effectively control nearly half the country.
+The Taliban have so far refused direct talks with Kabul but have been negotiating with the U.S. to end its 17-year war in Afghanistan.
+Daudzai said the Loya Jirga would discuss the government’s “values and red lines.”

-Daudzai said in a televised speech on Wednesday that the majority of Afghan politicians want the ongoing U.S.-Taliban talks to lay the groundwork for direct negotiations between the Taliban and the government of President Ashraf Ghani.
+He said most Afghan politicians want the ongoing U.S.-Taliban talks to lay the groundwork for direct negotiations between the Taliban and the government of President Ashraf Ghani.
+He said the Americans and the Taliban had agreed in principle on the withdrawal of U.S. troops, but only after a peace deal is reached with popular support.

-The Taliban have so far refused direct talks with Kabul but have been negotiation with the U.S. to end its 17-year war in Afghanistan.
+Daudzai, who spoke at an event held by the Afghanistan Independent Human Rights Commission, said both military pressure and regional diplomacy were still on the table to coax the Taliban into engaging in direct negotiations with the Afghan government.

 Most Read Nation & World Stories